FelixSoderstrom/Perceptron-for-OCR/readme.md

     - hyperparameter_tuning.py handles the hyperparameter tuning using optuna
     - trainer.py sets up trainer and handles training
     - visualization.py handles all visualization in the notebook

+# Summary of part 1

+You are currently on branch: part-2 and can not view the contents of part-1.
+Here is a brief summary of what happened in an earlier episode:
+- I built a single neuron as a python class.
+    The neuron was mostly a random number generator but demonstrates how a single neuron in a neural network works.

+- I built a network in NumPy.
+    This version took in the flattened data from a single image in the dataset and processed the information through 3 layers.
+    This version did not include backprop so arguably, this was a 784-dimensional random number generator.

+- I built the same network in PyTorch.
+    This version also took in the flattened image and passed it along all layers, btu this time we had backprop.
+    We were able to get the models to 98.2% accuracy (as indicated by the validation accuracy mentioned below).

+# How to use

+The notebook is the main entrypoint for navigating this project.
+Simply open the notebook and run the cells in order.
+You might want to create a virtual environment beforehand although this is completely optional.

+Running all of the cells with their default settings will:
+- Install dependencies
+- Import libraries, variables and functions
+- Load a pre-trained model
+- Evaluate the pre-trained model
+- Visualize the data
+- Visualize the results of the model

+The notebook also allows for training new models and running hyperparameter tuning with Optuna.
+The options will be markes as False in the beginning of the notebook.
+Set either of them to True is you wish to try it out yourself!
+Loading a pre-trained model is the only step mentioned above that will be replaces with the option you pick.
+All of the evaluation and visualization will happen on your newly trained model if you decide to run all cells automatically.